ldc-developers/ldc/README.md

 ### From a pre-built package

-#### Linux and OS X
+Portable stand-alone binary builds for common platforms (incl.
+Linux, macOS and Windows) are available at the

-For several platforms, there are stand-alone binary builds available at the [GitHub release page](https://github.com/ldc-developers/ldc/releases).
+[GitHub release page](https://github.com/ldc-developers/ldc/releases).

-For bleeding-edge users, we also provide the [latest successful Continuous Integration builds](https://github.com/ldc-developers/ldc/releases/tag/CI) with enabled LLVM & LDC assertions (significantly increasing compile times).
+For bleeding-edge users, we also provide the [latest successful Continuous Integration builds](https://github.com/ldc-developers/ldc/releases/tag/CI) with enabled LLVM & LDC assertions (increasing compile times by roughly 50%).

 The [dlang.org install script](https://dlang.org/install.html)
 can also be used to install LDC: